Canada Picks the GlobalEye — Boeing’s Second NATO Loss in Two Weeks

 The Bombardier link is what makes this a political slam-dunk in Ottawa.
 The Global 6000 is built in Toronto.
 Saab is willing — in fact, eager — to do final assembly of any Canadian GlobalEyes in Canada, with substantial Bombardier and Canadian-supplier content.
 The same offer that just won Sweden the NATO contract works again in Ottawa: pick GlobalEye, get domestic industrial work, and avoid being one more Boeing customer.

 The number of aircraft has not been finalised.
-Saab and the Canadian Department of National Defence are negotiating between four and six platforms.
-The first delivery would not happen before 2028.
-But Canada is now formally inside the GlobalEye programme — and Boeing’s defence side, which has watched the F-47, the KC-46 recovery plan and now AEW contracts slip away from it in 2026, has had one of the worst Mays in its corporate history.
+Ottawa intends to acquire around half a dozen platforms, and delivery timelines are still to be negotiated.
+But Canada is now formally inside the GlobalEye programme — and Boeing’s defence side, which has now watched both the NATO and the Canadian AEW competitions slip away from it in 2026, has had one of the worst Mays in its corporate history.

 Sources: Breaking Defense, Royal Canadian Air Force, Saab AB.